schuerik/uberdot/README.md

 ### Creating profiles
 Create a file in your `profiles` directory.
 You can use any name as long as it ends with `.py`.
-In this you can create simple profile eg for your bash configuration:
+In this you can create a simple profile for example for your bash configuration:
 ``` python
 from bin.profile import Profile
 class Bash(Profile):